Pvenables89/-Walkies-BL2-/README.md

-# Pawsome Walks - Dog Walking Service Website
+#Walkies-BL2 - Dog Walking Service Website

 Welcome to the repository for **Pawsome Walks**, a small business website offering reliable and caring dog walking services.

 ## About

-Pawsome Walks provides dog walking services to keep your furry friends happy and healthy.
+#Walkies-BL2 provides dog walking services to keep your furry friends happy and healthy.
 This website showcases our services, company information, and a contact form for customers.

 ## Website Features